| ||Symptoms | Disease cycle | Cultural control recommendations | Chemical control

 All infected material that is removed should be burned to prevent re-infection from diseased plant material.

 The application of bactericides can be helpful in managing fireblight, in addition to the previously outlined cultural control methods, since no single practice will control this disease.

 Some chemical products are registered for the protection of healthy trees and blossoms.
-These include antibiotics, such as Streptomycin 17 and various copper-based products (e.g. copper sulphate or copper oxychloride).
-Streptomycin is registered for use by commercial growers only.
-Two biological bactericides are available to commercial applicators.
+These include antibiotics (e.g. Streptomycin), various copper-based products (e.g. copper sulphate or copper oxychloride) and a small number of biological control products.
+Most products are only available to commercial applicators.

 Sprays are typically applied at the early blossom stage, full bloom and late bloom.
 These treatments will only give protection for a very brief period.
 If it rains during that time, an immediate repeat application may be necessary.
 Under continuously warm, moist conditions, it may be necessary to spray into early August.

 For the home gardener, a limited number of chemical products are available.
 Many control products are only available to commercial applicators, such as nursery operators or licensed professionals.